-Many or most of the creches in the voluntary sector have the following characteristics [Swaminathan 1985]: (a) they do not operate for the whole day nor do their timings coincide with the working hours of mothers; (b) they usually do not cater to children below two years of age; and (c) they are not located in close proximity to mothers' work-places.
+Many or most of the creches in the voluntary sector have the following characteristics (Swaminathan, 1985)

+- a.
+They do not operate for the whole day or do their timings coincide with the workin hours of mothers. - b.
+They usually do not cater to children below two years of age. - c.
+They are not located in close proximity to mother's work places.